 How To Get Rid Of Blackheads – 13 Ways

 The best way to get rid of blackheads is that you must be informed about it, the blackheads are one of the most well-known acne, and relate in particular oily skin.
 Acne is generated by excess secretions accumulated in the sebaceous gland and which then form a plug.
 It is manifested by the appearance of blackheads or whiteheads (microcysts).
 The difference between the two is that the black dot is a superficial lesion of the skin where sebum is oxidized retained.
 The white point is due to the hardening of sebum, trapped beneath the surface of the skin.
 In both cases, this causes the occurrence of pimples and acne breakouts.
-It was initially thought that the formation of blackheads results of improper cleaning of the skin, but it has been shown that it is caused by the accumulation of sebum, dirt and dead cells inside pore.
+It was initially thought that the formation of blackheads results from improper cleaning of the skin, but it has been shown that it is caused by the accumulation of sebum, dirt and dead cells inside the pore.
 The black appearance of the blackhead is due to the combined actions of the oxidation of sebum, melanin (coloured pigment cells of the skin) and keratin in the cells of dead skin that clog pores and give this black appearance.

 The pores are the openings of the skin where flow sweat and sebum.
 It is also here that penetrate the active treatments and creams.
 When they are visible, it is often because they are expanded by the accumulation of dirt and sebum, which can lead to the formation of blackheads and pimples.
 They are mainly the preserve of oily or combination skin and are most often at the T-zone face (forehead, sides of nose and chin).
 The skin looks so thick and irregular grain.
 Certain factors exacerbate the problem, including tobacco and the sun, causing a thickening of the stratum layer and a “rebound effect”, with excessive production of sebum.
 You can also have black spots on the chest, shoulders and behind the ears.
 All skin types can be affected by the problem of blackheads oily skin is the most concerned.
 Blackheads are common during the imbalances of hormones, which occur mainly during puberty.
 For women, they can appear every month during menstruation.
 Pregnant women with hormonal changes are more at risk of blackheads.